applied-systems-biology/AMP_evasion_PDE_model/README.md

 Predefined configurations including test scenarios can be found in the `configurations/` folder.

-For the study on conSDM with AMP simulated as an one-time treatment:
+For the study on conIEM with AMP simulated as an one-time treatment:
-Config folder `configurations/conSDM` and config file `config.json`
+Config folder `configurations/conIEM` and config file `config.json`

 ## General structure
 The framework is structured as followed: